Accommodation & Plan Search

 Biwaike・Maruike・Hasuike

-Due to the difference in altitude, the autumn foliage progresses from Hasuike to Maruike and then to Biwa Pond.
-Typically, the best viewing times start around October 10th each year in the vicinity.
-The main tree species include maple, birch, bamboo grass, Japanese mountain ash, and oak.
+Due to the difference in altitude, the autumn foliage progresses from Hasuike to Maruike and then to Biwaike.
+Typically, the best viewing times start around mid-October each year in the vicinity.
+The main tree species in this area are maple, birch, bamboo grass, Japanese mountain ash, and oak.

 05